Radware/DP_Health_AWS/README.md

 ```

 ### Detector Lambda Upload and Test ###
-To use the Detector Lambda all content of "Detect" directory should be uploaded into the AWS Lambda.
+To use the Detector Lambda all content of "Detect_SNMP_and_HTTP" directory should be uploaded into the AWS Lambda.
 It is recommended to create and upload a ZIP file with the content.<br>
-As the Lambda doesn't require any input, any test event configuration will trigger the script.
+As the Lambda doesn't require any input, any test event configuration will trigger the script. <br>
 It is recommended to use the "Test" feature once to make sure the Metrics are created as well as making sure the script is working as expected.

 After making sure script is running as expected, to make sure one Lambda will be always up, Lambda timeout should be adjusted to 15 minutes.